craighurt/Sitecore-Azure-Quickstart-Templates/Sitecore 8.2.1/my-xm/README.md

 * Add the [deploy.ps1](./deploy.ps1) script file to be reused.
 * Have the parameters in Camel Casing like explained in this PR #3
 * Remove some extra `dependsOn` to have a faster deployment like explained in this PR #4
+* Integrate Connection Strings on the Azure Web Apps on itself.
+* Add the "Deploy on Azure" button accordingly.

 Here is the list of the other changes I would like to do:
 * Integrate [my slot template](../xm-slot) into this folder.
-* Integrate the App Settings and Connection Strings on the Azure Web Apps on itself.
 * Integrate some Alert Rules on the Azure Web Apps on itself.
 * Split the main template into different nested deployment (separation of services and msdeploy provision).
-* Add the "Deploy on Azure" button accordingly.

 ## Parameters
 The **deploymentId** and **licenseXml** parameters are filled in by the PowerShell script.